MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 ---
 # Best practices for PWAs

 This article lists best practices to make your PWA a great application for your users.
-When users install applications, they have certain expectations of what these applications can do, such as work offline, integrate deep into the operating system, or perform non-trivial computing tasks.
+When users install applications, they have certain expectations of what these applications can do, such as work offline, integrate deeply into the operating system, or perform non-trivial computing tasks.

-Read the best practices on this page to learn to make your PWA feel like what users expect real apps can do.
+Read the best practices on this page to learn to make your PWA look and feel like what users expect.

 This page assumes that you already have a PWA.
 To learn more about building a simple PWA first, see [Get started with Progressive Web Apps](./index.md).